 It’s obvious that in general sense, there is a feeling that the Government is not doing enough to curtail corruption and mismanagement of public fund.
 Why not stop the bigger leakage of public funds misuse instead of the easy way out by cutting down on the fuel subsidies?

 There is already trouble brewing on the millions being paid to Najib’s consultants – some claimed to be inexperienced and continue to be overpaid.
 What about the millions that was pledged before the last general elections?
-Still remember the rather blatant “I help you, you help me” election bribe?
+Still remember the rather blatant “I help you, you help me” election promise?
 Najib could have been mistaken for the Santa Claus and Christmas did come early for some people.
 It was something I knew will come back to bite us after the election when Najib have to make good of his pre-election promises but does not have the dough to do so.

 Seasoned analyst of Malaysian politics Bridget Welsh today said that BN chairman Najib Razak had so far spent a whopping RM58 billion or RM4,363 per voter to shore up support at the coming polls.